Please read our “Frequently Asked Questions” before contacting us. Contact info is below.

 Please be on time.
 Do not underestimate potential traffic delays on Kauai.
 Unfortunately, we are not able to hold the boat and we cannot issue refunds for late passengers.

 If we have to cancel your tour due to poor ocean conditions, we will try our very best to help you reschedule your tour.
 If this is not possible, we will issue you a full refund.
-If you need to cancel or reschedule your tour, we require 48 hours notice in advance from your check-in time for 1-4 people, 72 hours for 5-7 people, and 96 hours for 8-10 people.
-For a party of 8-11+, we require one week’s notice.
+If you need to cancel or reschedule your tour, we will give you a full refund, but we do require 48 hours notice in advance from your check-in time for 1-4 people, 72 hours for 5-7 people, and 96 hours for 8-10 people.
+For a party of 11+, we require one week’s notice.
 This policy includes emergencies and is not flexible – we are unable to issue refunds to late cancellations whether we fill the vacated seats or not.
 We recommend you to have good travel insurance to cover your losses and expenses in the event of an emergency.

 Great question, easy answer: We reserve the right to refuse service to anyone.
 Should you show such traits before boarding our vessel, we will disallow you from doing so.
 Should you decide to act up, or out, when aboard, we will send a second vessel to remove you from the tour (and your money will not be refunded).
 There is nothing more important to us than the comfort and well being of our guests and employees.
 Most describe our tour as “the experience of a lifetime”.
 We ask that you not compromise that experience.